 Our primary focus is on basic structure design

 affordable to people with average incomes for developed nations

 able to comfortably house an average family under most sea conditions

 easily expandable as the population grows, allowing sections to join, separate and reconnect at will

 To satisfy these four criteria, we are combining engineering principles that have been proven in other industries with the unique demands of seasteading.
 For example, our proof-of-concept “Clubstead” design draws upon well-established technologies from cruise ships, oil platforms and bridges.

-Visual Renderings of Modular Seastead Design
+Modular Seastead Design

 (Lina Suarez, Engineering Intern) – 3D renderings were produced to conceptualize a modular, adaptable seastead, complete with a top-side crane mechanism for rearranging “modules” or residential units.
 The ability to easily enter or exit such a seastead configuration (i.e., “voting with your house”) is expected to enable greater freedom of choice and amplify the competitive pressures needed to spur governmental innovation.
 Lina Suarez, a student of Naval Architecture, produced the renderings under the guidance of our Director of Engineering, George Petrie.

 Seasteading Energy Study: Evaluation of Sustainable Energy Options for a Small City-on-the-Sea